Washington DC Dangerous Drugs Lawyer

 Punitive damages could be available in certain rare cases when a manufacturer engaged in fraud or other reckless conduct in bringing their drug to market or keeping it on the market.
 Courts only award punitive damages in the most egregious cases of misconduct.
 An attorney could advise a client about whether the evidence supports bringing a claim for punitive damages in their particular case.

-Timely Action Required
+Timely Action Required for Drug Defect Cases

 In most personal injury actions, including claims seeking damages for injuries caused by dangerous drugs, a plaintiff has three years from the date of their injury to bring a lawsuit seeking damages.
 When a drug causes an injury, it often takes some time for the side-effect to become apparent.
 A person may not be aware of their injury or aware of its connection to the drug they took until years later.